aeden/aoc2021/README.markdown

 ## Compiling

-You can compile any example by using `c++ -o bin/fname fname.cpp`.
+You can compile any example by changing into the directory for the day and using `c++ -o bin/filename filename.cpp`.

 ## Running

-You can run any example by using `bin/fname args`.
+You can run any example by changing into the directory for the day and using `bin/filename [arg]`.